karanveersp/job-runner/design.md

 1. Job manager receives a new command from the GRPC Server to execute.
 2. It initializes a new `Job` value with a new job id, an `exec.Cmd` value, and a `bytes.Buffer` as an in-memory store.
 3. The `exec.Cmd` type lets the job manager access the `StdoutPipe` and `StderrPipe` as `io.ReadCloser` values.
 The manager creates and starts two goroutines to read from each pipe and write to the `bytes.Buffer`.
 The writing can be synchronized by using a `RWMutex`, so that only one goroutine can write at a given time, and multiple reader goroutines can access the output history.
 4. Once the command starts running, it's output gets piped to the `bytes.Buffer`.
-In order to broadcast the output and allow decoupled listeners to receive the historical data, the `Job` type has a collection of listeners `[]Listener`.
-Each `Listener` provides a channel on which to send the output.
+In order to broadcast the live output and allow decoupled listeners, the `Job` type has a collection of listeners `[]Listener`.
+Each `Listener` provides a channel on which to send the live output.
 As each of the piped `stderr` and `stdout` outputs are written to the `bytes.Buffer`, those goroutines also iterate over the `Listeners` collection, and push to each channel.
-The manager has an `AddListener` method which is called after historical outputs have been sent to the listener channel to subscribe them.
+The job has an `AddListener` method which calls `OutputStorer.Subscribe` to get a refernece to the `historyChan` and `liveChan`.
+It creates a `Listener` with the `liveChan` and appends it to `[]Listener` so that the live output can start to be captured for the client.
-5. When the job ends, all listener channels will be closed.
-Any new requests to monitor the output will simply get the historcal data in that job's `bytes.Buffer`.
+5. Any new requests to monitor the output after a job is complete will simply get the historcal data from the `historyChan`.

 The sequence diagram describes the flow.